WebsiteBaker-modules/cwsoft-postits/README.md

 The PostIts module allows you to send short text messages (150 characters) to other users or groups via the [WebsiteBaker CMS](http://www.websitebaker2.org) backend.
 The PostIts notes are automatically displayed at the frontend and/or backend, once the recipient logs into WebsiteBaker.
 The sender can check whether his note was already read by the recipient.

 ## Download
-The latest stable PostIts [installation package](https://github.com/cwsoft/wb-postits/raw/master/wb-postits-installer.zip) for the WebsiteBaker CMS is included in the GitHub master branch.
-Older versions are available as [archives](https://github.com/cwsoft/wb-postits/tags), but are ***NOT*** directly installable in the WebsiteBaker CMS.
-The history of the PostIts module can be tracked via [GitHub](https://github.com/cwsoft/wb-postits).
+The released stable `PostIts` installation packages for the WebsiteBaker CMS can be found in the [GitHub download area](https://github.com/cwsoft/wb-postits/downloads).
+It is recommended to install/update to the latest available version listed.
+Older versions are provided for compatibility reasons with older WebsiteBaker versions and may contain bugs or security issues.
+The development history of the PostIts module can be tracked via [GitHub](https://github.com/cwsoft/wb-postits).

 ## License
 The Postits module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).